stakita/video_compositor/README.md

 ## Dependencies

-This project is mostly a build script and most of the work is done dependent tools, some are custom tools implementing this pipeline.
+This project is mostly a build script and most of the work is done in dependent tools, some of which are custom tools implementing the pipeline.
 Others are open source.

 ### Custom tools

-There are two custom tools required for running this pipelin:
+There are two custom tools required for running this pipeline:

 * [**openmaps_tiler**](https://github.com/stakita/openmaps_tiler)